hitoshi-watase/sercrod/docs/reference/directives/import.md

 #### Configuration

-`*import` reads settings from the Nablla constructor’s config object:
+`*import` reads settings from the Sercrod constructor’s config object:

 - `this.constructor._config.include`:

   - `max_depth`: maximum allowed depth for nested `*include` / `*import` (default is 16 if not overridden).
-  - `warn_on_element`: if true, errors related to include/import depth or URL resolution are recorded as attributes on the element (for example `nablla-import-depth-overflow`, `nablla-import-invalid`, `nablla-import-error`).
+  - `warn_on_element`: if true, errors related to include/import depth or URL resolution are recorded as attributes on the element (for example `sercrod-import-depth-overflow`, `sercrod-import-invalid`, `sercrod-import-error`).
   - `remove_element_if_empty`: if true, elements whose include/import fails may be omitted entirely instead of being kept as empty placeholders.

 - `this.constructor._config.import`: